Table of Contents

 Employees who feel like their work environments are flexible and trust their employers are more likely to stick around longer.
 Employers can also see an increase in employee productivity.

-To make it easier on your managers, consider creating an individualised absence-tracking spreadsheet or automated reminder tool that notifies them when certain employees will be out of the office.
-These simple steps can help minimise frustration and ensure everyone stays focused on their job.
+To make it easier on your managers, consider creating an individualized absence-tracking spreadsheet or automated reminder tool that notifies them when certain employees will be out of the office.
+These simple steps can help minimize frustration and ensure everyone stays focused on their job.

 The use of absence management tools shouldn’t replace face-to-face conversations about performance; instead, it should bridge performance discussions and create more impactful change.

-Workstatus, a powerful employee attendance management software, helps you keep track of staff attendance throughout the organisation.
-It can help you in the following ways:
+Workstatus is a powerful employee attendance management software that helps you keep track of staff attendance throughout the organization.
+It can assist you in the following ways:

 - Allow staff to plan their absences.

-- Its online timesheet tracker allows supervisors can keep track of late arrivals and unexpected absences
+- Its online timesheet tracker enables supervisors to track late arrivals and unexpected absences.

-- Track attendance of remote employees with GPS tracking
+- Track the attendance of remote employees with GPS tracking.

 Productivity reports show which team members were absent, present, late, or half-present on any date or a specified date range.
 This will help you keep track of an employee’s attendance and address unplanned absences if they become a pattern.